gadkaridarshan/apiserversample/README.md

 	Postman chrome extension or some similar tool

-#### What test you completed?
-Backend

-#### What you'd have changed, if you had more time?
-I would have added nginx and gunicorn to make the application scalable I would have used React as the UI rather than just Flask Jinga2 templates I would have built UI (or even React UI) to get postcodes within a specific radius I would have done more error/exception handling
-I would have used Flask werkzeug SimpleCache or MemcachedCache for repeat requests to the same postcode to avoid making external API calls
-I would have added more documentation
-I would have made Blueprint implementation using classes Possibly added a few more test cases
-I would have added security (example: jwt or even oath2)

-#### What bits did you find the toughest?
-What bit are you most proud of?
-In both cases, why?
-The only thing tough was I could not do the above items that I would have done if I had more time.
-If i had more time then the toughest part would have been React components
-Why? - Because I am more comfortable with Python than React/JS I am proud of the facts that I implemented
-Blueprint
-One API calling another
-pandas (for joining data)
-Basic MVC (Model, View/Template, Controller)
-Why? - Because I love pandas and writing code in smaller chunks/modules

-#### How can we improve this test?
-This is a good test.
-One suggestion I can think of is to deploy this as a microservice to AWS lambda I like using zappa for deploying Flask microservice to lambda

 #### Running the Application
 dockerfile in included
 requirements.txt is included to cover dependent packages